 What are the Different Types of Scoliotic Curves?

-The S-shaped-scoliosis and c-shaped-scoliosis can happen at any age.
+The S and C-shaped scoliosis can happen at any age.
 The S-shaped variety, as the name suggests, has similarities with the letter S and is also known as double scoliosis.
 S-shaped scoliosis is becoming common fast, and it is a more dangerous form as it can progress rapidly, especially when it appears in the juvenile period (between 4 and seven years) or adolescents (ages 9 to 17).

 The Cervico-thoracic curve is the upper part of scoliosis that impacts the neck (cervical) as well as the upper back and even portions of the mid-back (thoracic).
 Alternatively, the Thoraco-lumbar curve is associated with the lower part of double scoliosis, impacting the mid-back (thoracic) and the low back (lumbar spine).
 Collectively, they represent transitional scoliosis that crosses borders of deferring spinal segments, and as such, they are harder to manage.